infiniteloom/Project-2-Frontend/README.md

 ## Description:
 **“Archivista.”** is an app that allows a user to manage their personal art collection or create a wishlist for a future collection through a modern, minimal interface.

-**Archivista** is a combination of the words Archive and Vista, referring to the ability to view one’s art archives from a bird’s eye perspective.
+**Archivista** is a combination of the words 'archive' and 'vista', referring to the ability to view one’s art archives from a bird’s eye perspective.

 **Archivista** is primarly used by art collectors of all types but can also be used as a way to pin or save artworks to a wishlist for those who are interested in becoming a collector.
 Users will be able to add new artists/artworks or browse their existing collection by artist or by artworks.